This is more than I deserve – Aduriz thanks Athletic Bilbao for 'unforgettable' career

 "I've had so much fun that this is more than I ever imagined.

-"Athletic are special, different.
+"Athletic is special, different.
 Above all, there's a crazy human level that makes it like a gang competing against the rest of the world.
 That makes us different."

 Aduriz chose to retire after doctors advised he needs hip replacement surgery, with the weeks during Spain's strict lockdown showing him the time was right to stop.